Snowflake

 • Request JIT time-bound access enabling end users to self-service access requests to Snowflake Roles

-For more information on the feature set, check out our Opal Snowflake Integration blog !
+To learn more about the feature set, see the Opal Snowflake Integration blog .

 ℹ️

 In order for Opal to manage access to your Snowflake Roles, you must first configure a Snowflake User that uses key pair authentication.
-Within Snowflake,
+In Snowflake,

 1. Create a public/private key pair.
 Follow Snowflake’s Key Pair Authentication instructions.